lipanski/sql-spy/README.md

-# sql-spy
+# SqlSpy

 <a href="https://travis-ci.com/github/lipanski/sql-spy"><img src="https://api.travis-ci.com/lipanski/sql-spy.svg?branch=master"></a>

 A gem to track all SQL queries performed inside a given block.

-You can use **sql-spy** to test various things, like the total amount of queries performed by a piece of code, the amount of queries per table, inserts vs. updates or even N+1 queries.
+You can use **SqlSpy** to test various things, like the total amount of queries performed by a piece of code, the amount of queries per table, inserts vs. updates or even N+1 queries.
 You can also use it to validate and debug your SQL.

 The implementation is inspired by how [ActiveRecord is tested](https://github.com/rails/rails/blob/6-0-stable/activerecord/test/cases/test_case.rb).